cesanta/mongoose/README.md

 # Case Studies and Testimonials:

 Testimonials:
+- "Easily, Mongoose is one of the best web servers on the market.
+It has helped us to achieve the required level of performance with the seamless integration.
+It is very stable and we have not encountered any significant bugs." - Santhosh Kumar P.B, Lead Architect, Schneider Electric
 - "Performance and stability of Mongoose Web Server are very good!
 We had no noticeable issues whatsoever!" - Linus Nuber, Software Architect, Schenck Process Europe GmbH
-- "We could not have dreamed of any better results and are very happy with the decision we made to implement Mongoose Embedded Web Server into our product." - Bram Mariën, Product Manager, Mabo Engineering & Automation NV
 - "We looked through many different libraries and solutions, but with the Mongoose Web Server Library just within a couple of hours, we built a proof of concept.
 Everything just works, we faced no problems with Mongoose."
 Samuel Remy, Project Engineer, HAENNI Instruments Inc.

 [See Testimonials](https://www.cesanta.com/testimonials.html)

 Case Studies:
+- Schneider Electric integrated Mongoose Web Server Library in “Automation Runtimes” - a specialized distributed control system.

-- Schenck Process integrated Mongoose Web Server Library in the “DISOMAT Tersus” weighing terminal, to provide SSL-enabled web interface.
+- Schenck Process integrated Mongoose Web Server Library in the “DISOMAT Tersus” weighing terminal.
 - HAENNI Instruments used Mongoose to enable communication with the "HAENNI Wheel Load Scales" - a low weight, robust, long lasting wheel load scales.
-- EFR GmbH uses Mongoose to enable connectivity for the Secure Smart Grid Hub - a highly secure smart meter communication gateway.

 [See Case Studies](https://www.cesanta.com/case-studies.html)